 \subsection{Key Ideas}

 Many data augmentations have continuous magnitude parameters (\eg, rotation has a continuous magnitude parameter from 0 to 360 degrees).
-In addition, there are a large number of combinations of two or more data augmentations (\eg, augmentation is performed in the order of rotation, contrast, and sharpness).
+In addition, there are many combinations of two or more data augmentations (\eg, augmentation is performed in order of rotation, contrast, and sharpness).
 These facts make the augmentation space infinite.
-To select the best combination of data augmentations and their magnitude parameters for the test image from this infinite space, we introduce two key ideas.
+To solve the test-time augmentation challenge of selecting the best combination of data augmentations and their optimal magnitude parameters for the test image from an infinite space, we introduce two key ideas.
 The first is to find the local optimal magnitude parameter by optimization.
-Since most data augmentations are differentiable with respect to the magnitude parameter, the local optimal magnitude parameter is obtained by optimization algorithms, such as gradient descent.
-This idea is inspired by recent differentiable data augmentation techniques~\cite{kornia,dda,dada,augnet}.
+Since most data augmentations are differentiable with respect to the magnitude parameter~\cite{kornia,dda,dada,augnet}, the local optimal magnitude parameter is obtained by optimization algorithms, such as gradient descent.
 The second is to represent the combination of augmentation with image blending, which is the process of affine combination of multiple images.
 For example, if the weights are $[1,0,0]$, only the 1st augmented image is selected, and if the weights are $[0.5,0,0.5]$, the 1st and 3rd augmented images are combined.
 Note that image blending does not provide the performing order of the augmentation.
-We call these ideas ``Blending’’ and ``Optimization’’, respectively.
-Based on these key ideas, we propose a novel image enhancement method, DynTTA.
+We call these ideas ``Optimization’’ and ``Blending’’, respectively.
+On the basis of these key ideas, we propose a novel image enhancement method, DynTTA.